 Abstract

 An accounting of transcription factor (TF)-target interactions is necessary to understand how transcriptional networks control the response to environmental and developmental cues.
 Current approaches to identify these interactions rely on in vitro binding assays which lack information on the effect of binding.
 We have used a cell-based assay to identify direct regulated targets of 20 early nitrogen responsive TFs from Arabidopsis.
 Targets of each TF are enriched in nitrogen responsive genes and indicate that binding motifs are often associated with a particular direction of regulation.
 Using a Network Walking approach, we integrate our results with in planta perturbation of TGA1, a known regulator of nitrogen, to chart a path from direct targets in cells to indirect targets responding in whole roots.
-Our approach enables the identification of TFs that can be manipulated individually and combination to alter nitrogen use efficiency and can be adapted to any transcriptional network in eukaryotic systems.
+Our approach enables the identification of TFs that can be manipulated individually and in combination to alter nitrogen use efficiency and can be adapted to any transcriptional network in eukaryotic systems.

 Introduction